 Now, my son chides me, I must leave them where they are—and driftwood too—to shore up the beach.”

-There’s a reason why Utah is one of the most magnificent geological wonders of the world: heat and dryness.
+Utah houses many of the most magnificent geological wonders in the world.
 The rock formations are simply dazzling to the eye.
-We’ve been to a majority of the national parks in the United States, but we keep going back to the parks in Utah.
-It boasts about forty-five state and national parks in one state.
+The state boasts over fifty state and national parks.
 And if you like rocks, it’s a visual smorgasbord.
-The Vermillion Cliffs, for example, located just south of the Utah border, are aptly named for the brilliant and varying shades of red earth.
-It’s quite a sight from the highway.
+The Vermillion Cliffs, for example, located just south of the Utah border in Arizona, are aptly named for the brilliant and varying shades of red earth.
+It’s a vibrant sight from the highway.

-On a visit in the summer of 2008, we headed west from Moab on a road to Dead Horse Point State Park.
-Just before the park entrance, we saw a pigmy rattle snake crossing the road.
-This was our third or fourth trip to the desert Southwest, and I had never seen a rattler even once.
-But they’re there, all right.
-Just usually not dumb enough to come out around people during the day.
+On a visit in the summer of 2008, my husband and I headed west from Moab on a road to Dead Horse Point State Park.
+Just before the park entrance, we saw a dead pigmy rattle snake.
+This was our third trip to the Southwest, and I had never yet seen a rattler, dead or alive.
 They come out at night when they do their hunting.
-At night, rattlesnakes are everywhere, and you don’t want to encounter one by surprise.
+At night, rattlesnakes are fearless, and you don’t want to encounter one by surprise.

 Death was the last thing on our minds the next day.
-We woke up bright and early, ready to enjoy our last day in Utah at a leisurely pace.
+We woke up early, ready to enjoy our last day in Utah.
 Why did I put on my winter-weight hiking boots?
 Well, I didn’t have any lightweight boots.
-I only had the Merrell’s Gene had bought me back in 1994 so that I’d have more ankle support.
-I had been healing from a broken ankle and wasn’t gonna let that stop me from a hike with my new boyfriend up Old Rag Mountain in Virginia.
-And the truth is, our treks in the southwest in recent years hadn’t been that long.
-Otherwise my feet would have overheated and I would have known enough to get summer boots.
-But hindsight is 20/20…
+And the truth is, our treks in the southwest recently hadn’t been that long.
+Otherwise my feet would have overheated, and I would have known enough to get summer boots.

 That day, in particular, I wasn’t planning on doing any serious hiking at all.
 It started out innocently enough.
 A sign in the parking lot said:

 2.5 mi (4 km)